jdappel/android-gradle-aspectj/README.md

 ---------
 #### 3.3.0 -- AGP 3.2.0 and Gradle 4.10.2 Support
 * added support for version 3.2.0 of the Android Gradle plugin

-All these limits are fighting on and I'll be glad to introduce new build as soon as I solve these problems.

 License
 -------